cloudfoundry/exemplar-release/README.md

 If you're using drain to kill the process then your process may already be shut down by the time that `monit stop` is called.
 In this case we do not need to do anything further in the stop executable.

-**Note for Windows Releases**: The Windows BOSH Agent does not use monit and manages starting the script directly.
-If
-                               your pre-start and post-start scripts have been written following the guidance in this document, the Agent will be able to stop your process correctly.
+**Note for Windows Releases**: The Windows BOSH Agent does not use Monit and manages starting the script directly.
+If your `pre-start` and `post-start` scripts have been written following the guidance in this document, the Windows BOSH Agent will be able to stop your process correctly.

 ## Spec File Advice

 ### Properties

-The properties you include in your spec file create the product surface for your job from the perspective of the operator component.
+The properties you include in your `spec` file create the product surface for your job from the perspective of the operator component.
 Job properties can make it much easier or much harder to operate a deployment, so one should be mindful of the operator when making decisions about properties.

-- Properties should not have a "namespace" for the job itself (e.g. `my-job.port`, `my-job.hostname`), but should only use namespace to create property groups that the job cares about (e.g. `database.*` and `blobstore.*`).
+- Properties should not have a “namespace” for the job itself (e.g. `my-job.port`, `my-job.hostname`), but should only use namespace to create property groups that the job cares about (e.g. `database.*` and `blobstore.*`).
 - If a property does not need to be configured specially for every deployment and a reasonable default exists, it should be provided.
 This lets an operator have a terser deployment manifest, which is easier to generate, read, and modify.